B1ackwolf/XenoOperationsLEGACY/XenoOperations Readme v0.97  LEGACY.txt

 -  Xeno Operations armor is great for rookies.
 Even though it is very weak, it is a cheap armor that boosts shooting.
 When the rookie's stats improve, they can graduate to heavier armor.
 -  It is extremely important that troops don't bunch up.
 The aliens have a few new area of effect weapons that are very devastating.
 -  First Aid Kits are a starting medikit.
 They are heavy though and are more costly in TUs to use.
 -  Use armor colors for quick identification of soldier roles.
-For example, dress all snipers in blue or put the best troops in black.
+For example, dress all snipers in green or put the best troops in black.
 This allows for soldier identification at a quick glanced.
 -  Security stations make base defense much easier.
-In fact I am a bit worried it is a bit of a game breaker in that area.
+Updated the desing so its a little bit fairier for both sides.
 -  Corridors are awesome for decreasing build times as they are a cheap facility to connect other facilities.
 Use them to quickly flesh out a base and then take them apart when you don't need them anymore.
 -  Keep a diverse arsenal and make sure to take a wide variety of weapons with you on every mission.
 You never know when you might encounter an alien that is immune to certain kinds of weapons.
 -  Never pass up a codex recovery mission.
 Ever!